kervi/doc/source/security.rst

     Exposing your Kervi application directly on the internet by routing traffic from internet router to the Kervi web server is strongly adviced against at the moment.

-    At this moment of development passwords and user names are send in clear text between browser and Kervi web server unless you enable TLS encryption.
+    At this moment of development passwords and user names are sent in clear text between browser and Kervi web server unless you enable TLS encryption.

 It is possible to secure your Kervi application with user authentication and encrypted communication between browser